shinrich/amc-ts-docs/ssl-api.en.rst

 Three examples have been added to the code base illustrating how these additions can be used.
 One project has also been added to plugins/experimental.

-Example one is `ssl-preaccept <https://github.com/shinrich/trafficserver/blob/ts-3006/example/ssl-preaccept/ssl-preaccept.cc>`_ which uses the new :c:type:`TS_SSL_CLIENT_PRE_HANDSHAKE_HOOK` to implement a blind tunnel if the client IP address matches one of the ranges in the config file.
+Example one is `ssl-preaccept <https://github.com/shinrich/trafficserver/blob/ts-3006/example/ssl-preaccept/ssl-preaccept.cc>`_ which uses the new :c:type:`TS_VCONN_PRE_ACCEPT_HOOK` to implement a blind tunnel if the client IP address matches one of the ranges in the config file.
 Function ``CB_Pre_Accept`` contains the interesting bits.

 Example two, `ssl-sni-whitelist <https://github.com/shinrich/trafficserver/blob/ts-3006/example/ssl-sni-whitelist/ssl-sni-whitelist.cc>`_,  uses the SNI callback.
 It takes the servername and destination address to lookup SSL context information loaded from the :c:type:`ssl_multicert.config` file.
 If no SSL context can be found, the callback sets the connection to use blind tunnelling.
 The information in the :c:type:`ssl_multicert.config` file whitelists the SSL sites to be proxied.
 Function ``CB_servername_whitelist`` is the callback function.